What is a lithium-ion battery and how does it work?

 What are some advantages of Li-ion batteries?

-Compared to the other high-quality rechargeable battery technologies (nickel-cadmium or nickel-metal-hydride), Li-ion batteries have a number of advantages.
-They have one of the highest energy densities of any battery technology today (100-265 Wh/kg or 250-670 Wh/L).
-In addition, Li-ion battery cells can deliver up to 3.6 Volts, 3 times higher than technologies such as Ni-Cd or Ni-MH.
-This means that they can deliver large amounts of current for high-power applications, which has Li-ion batteries are also comparatively low maintenance, and do not require scheduled cycling to maintain their battery life.
+Compared to other high-quality rechargeable battery technologies (nickel-cadmium, nickel-metal-hydride, or lead-acid), Li-ion batteries have a number of advantages.
+They have one of the highest energy densities of any commercial battery technology, approaching 300 watt-hours per kilogram (Wh/kg) compared to roughly 75 Wh/kg for alternative technologies.
+In addition, Li-ion cells can deliver up to 3.6 volts, 1.5-3 times the voltage of alternatives, which makes them suitable for high-power applications like transportation.
+Li-ion batteries are comparatively low maintenance, and do not require scheduled cycling to maintain their battery life.
 Li-ion batteries have no memory effect, a detrimental process where repeated partial discharge/charge cycles can cause a battery to ‘remember’ a lower capacity.
-This is an advantage over both Ni-Cd and Ni-MH, which display this effect.
-Li-ion batteries also have low self-discharge rate of around 1.5-2% per month.
-They do not contain toxic cadmium, which makes them easier to dispose of than Ni-Cd batteries.
+Li-ion batteries also have a low self-discharge rate of around 1.5-2% per month, and do not contain toxic lead or cadmium.

 What are some disadvantages of Li-ion batteries?

-Despite their technological promise, Li-ion batteries still have a number of shortcomings, particularly with regards to safety.
+Despite their transformative effect on technology, Li-ion batteries still have a number of shortcomings, particularly with regards to safety.
 Li-ion batteries have a tendency to overheat, and can be damaged at high voltages.
-In some cases this can lead to thermal runaway and combustion.
-This has caused significant problems, notably the grounding of the Boeing 787 fleet after onboard battery fires were reported.
+Most Li-ion electrolytes are highly flammable, so damaged batteries can experience thermal runaway and combustion.
 Because of the risks associated with these batteries, a number of shipping companies refuse to perform bulk shipments of batteries by plane.
 Li-ion batteries require safety mechanisms to limit voltage and internal pressures, which can increase weight and limit performance in some cases.
 Li-ion batteries are also subject to aging, meaning that they can lose capacity and frequently fail after a number of years.
-Another factor limiting their widespread adoption is their cost, which is around 40% higher than Ni-Cd.
-Addressing these issues is a key component for current research into the technology.
-Finally, despite the high energy density of Li-ion compared to other kinds of batteries, they are still around a hundred times less energy dense than gasoline (which contains 12,700 Wh/kg by mass or 8760 Wh/L by volume).
+Degradation, cost, and safety make Li-ion batteries a poor fit for grid-scale energy storage.
+And despite the high energy density of Li-ion compared to other kinds of batteries, they are still around a hundred times less energy-dense than gasoline, which contains 12,700 Wh/kg by mass or 8760 Wh/L by volume.

-One way that CEI has worked to accomplish this is through direct imaging, specifically using x-ray spectroscopy.
-Recently, Professor Jerry Seidler’s lab has developed a method to perform X-ray absorption near edge structure (XANES) spectroscopy on the benchtop.
-The technique can allow relatively detailed measurements of certain characteristics of a battery’s internal state, without having to open it and thus disrupt the system.
+CEI researchers also use direct imaging techniques like x-ray spectroscopy to understand the inner workings of batteries.
+Professor Jerry Seidler’s lab has developed a method to perform X-ray absorption near edge structure (XANES) spectroscopy on the benchtop.
+The technique provides relatively detailed measurements of certain characteristics of a battery’s internal state, without having to open it and thus disrupt the system.
 Previously, XANES could only be accomplished with an extremely high radiative flux, from instruments such as a synchrotron.
-These are extremely large, expensive facilities, costing up to $1 billion, and are in such high demand among scientists that months-long waiting lists are the norm.
-Taking advantage of new, cutting-edge optical technologies, Seidler’s lab has been able to fabricate a small, $25,000 instrument that can mimic the measurements taken at a synchrotron.
-With this new instrument, scientists can have results in hours without significant waiting time, greatly increasing the speed of development for contingent technologies.
+These are extremely large and expensive facilities, costing up to $1 billion and often only available to the public via federal labs with months-long waiting lists..
+But as optoelectronic technologies have evolved, the Seidler lab spun out a company to prototype a $25,000 benchtop instrument that can mimic the measurements taken at a synchrotron.
+The EasyXAFS already enables scientists to obtain XANES measurements in hours, which can accelerate the innovation cycle for batteries and other energy-related materials and devices.